hsartoris/LocalityNN/Framework/README.md

 common
 ---
-As of the moment, `common` contains one class that both simulator and generator classes derive from: `AbstractBase`.
+As of the moment, `common` contains one class that both simulator and generator classes derive from: `Parameterizable`.
 This class provides parameter setting and getting, as well as the abstract class method `_get_default_params`, which is overridden on individual modules.

 Generator
 ===
-Several components make up the generator framework, all derived from `AbstractBase`.
+Several components make up the generator framework, all derived from `Parameterizable`.

 `AbstractGenerator`
 ---
 This class provides the base for `Generator` and modules.
-It passes off parameter management to `AbstractBase` and instantiates generator-specific variables, such as node count and matrix storage.
+It passes off parameter management to `Parameterizable` and instantiates generator-specific variables, such as node count and matrix storage.
 Complete functions for getting and replacing the currently stored matrix are provided, as well as an abstract function for matrix generation, which must be overridden by modules.